WriteRead024/GitTesting/SubfolderOne-History/subfolderone-history.md

-does not give quite the same emphasis to the creator of Linux being the creator of git, but does tell a very similar story.&nbsp; Both sources of historical context information are preface to other information about the topic of git.
+does not give quite the same emphasis to the creator of Linux being the creator of git, but does tell a very similar story.&nbsp; Both sources of historical context information are preface to additional information about the topic of git.